 If you missed the voting phase, then worry not!
 The list below is automatically updated in real-time according to each game's corresponding 'User Rating' on the Nintendo Life game database.
 This means to can influence the order right now, if you wish, by clicking on the star next to each game and awarding it our own score.

-So equip yourself with a Spread Shot and let's check out the very best Contra games on Nintendo systems!
+So equip yourself with a Spread Shot and let's check out the very best Contra games on Nintendo systems, starting at the bottom.

 Note.
 Yes, we've included the Anniversary Collection for completeness' sake - if you're not keen on collections being included in our rankings, then simply pretend it isn't there; the rest of the list will still be in the same order!